yyfyfyang/apollo/docs/en/client/other-language-client-user-guide.md

 If the notificationId is found to be older than the server, the latest notificationId of the corresponding namespace, HttpStatus 200, will be returned directly.
 5. After the client gets the server side return, determine the return HttpStatus .
 6. If the returned HttpStatus is 304, that the configuration has not changed, re-execute step 1.
-7. If the returned HttpStauts is 200, the configuration has changed, for the change of namespace to pull configuration from the server again, see [1.3 Read configuration from Apollo through the Http interface without cache](en/client/other-language-client-user-guide?id=_13-reading-configuration-from-apollo-via-http-interface-without-cache).
+7. If the returned HttpStatus is 200, the configuration has changed, for the change of namespace to pull configuration from the server again, see [1.3 Read configuration from Apollo through the Http interface without cache](en/client/other-language-client-user-guide?id=_13-reading-configuration-from-apollo-via-http-interface-without-cache).
 Also update the notificationId in the notifications map. re-run step 1.

 ### 1.4.2 Http interface description